MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/miniport-adapter-check-for-hang-and-reset-operations.md

 ## Check-for-Hang and Reset operations in NDIS 6.83 and later

-In versions of NDIS before 6.83, the optional [*MiniportCheckForHangEx*](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/ndis/nc-ndis-miniport_check_for_hang) and [*MiniportResetEx*](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/ndis/nc-ndis-miniport_reset) callback functions were discouraged for Always On, Always Connected (AOAC) systems due to battery life issues.
-However, these callbacks could still be used on other non-AOAC Windows systems.
+In versions of NDIS before 6.83, Check-for-Hang (CFH) and Reset operations were discouraged for Always On, Always Connected (AOAC) systems due to battery life issues.
+However, drivers could still use CFH on other non-AOAC Windows systems by implementing the optional [*MiniportCheckForHangEx*](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/ndis/nc-ndis-miniport_check_for_hang) and [*MiniportResetEx*](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/ndis/nc-ndis-miniport_reset) callback functions.

 Starting in NDIS 6.83, these callback functions are discouraged on **all** Windows systems regardless of power capabilities.
-Although it is not a logo test violation to use [*MiniportCheckForHangEx*](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/ndis/nc-ndis-miniport_check_for_hang) and [*MiniportResetEx*](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/ndis/nc-ndis-miniport_reset) in NDIS 6.83 and later, NDIS drivers should use the following table for guidance about Check-for-Hang and Reset operations.
+Although it is not a logo test violation to use CFH in NDIS 6.83 and later, NDIS drivers should use the following table for guidance about its usage.

 | Caller | Recommendation | Notes |
 | --- | --- | --- |